Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Sudden, severe pain anywhere in the body

 Upper abdominal pain or pressure

-If you or someone you know is experiencing any of the above symptoms, go to the ER immediately.
-But if you have the flu or another minor illness, see your doctor or talk with a pharmacist to see if there are over-the-counter medications you can take.
+If you or someone you know is experiencing any of the above symptoms, go to the ER right away.
+But if you have the flu or another minor illness, see your health care provider or talk with a pharmacist to see if there are over-the-counter medicines you can take.

-If you’re not sure an emergency exists, call the ER, your doctor, or your health plan’s advice line first.
+If you’re not sure an emergency exists, call the ER, your healthcare provider, or your health plan’s advice line first.

 Look into other treatment options.
-A 24-hour urgent care center can help you avoid an expensive trip to the ER for treatment of fevers, broken bones, ear infections, and the flu.
+An urgent care center can help you avoid an expensive trip to the ER for treatment of minor illnesses such as fevers, broken bones, ear infections, and the flu.

 Make sure you contact your health plan regarding your ER visit.
-For example, some health plans require you to tell them within 24 hours of being admitted or being seen in the ER.
+For example, some health plans want you to tell them within 24 hours of being admitted or being seen in the ER.
 In some cases, failure to notify will result in that visit not being covered by your insurance.

 Take good care of yourself.
-Stay healthy by eating a nutritious diet, exercising regularly, treating minor illnesses before they become major, obtaining routine medical care, and not smoking.
+Stay healthy by eating a nutritious diet, exercising regularly, and treating minor illnesses before they become major.
+Also, get routine medical care, and do not smoke.
 These steps are the best ways to avoid the need for emergency medical care.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR